Common Rule Changes

-Note: HIPAA requirements will still apply, if applicable.
+HIPAA requirements will still apply when applicable.
 Those working with the Lane Center should contact the Privacy Officer before accessing any medical records to ensure compliance.

 For federally-sponsored clinical trials, a copy of the consent form must be posted to a "publicly available, federal website" (TBD) post-recruitment and no later than 60 days after the last study visit by any subject.